Information about Fluticasone Propionate

 Fluticasone propionate uses

-Fluticasone Propionate is used in the treatment of severe allergic reactions, allergic conditions, asthma, skin disorders and oral lichen planus.
+Fluticasone Propionate is used in the treatment of severe allergic reactions, allergic conditions, asthma and oral lichen planus.

 How fluticasone propionate works

 Fluticasone Propionate is a steroid which works by blocking the production of certain chemical messengers in the body that cause inflammation (redness and swelling) and allergies.

 Application site reactions (burning, irritation, itching and redness)